MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 1. Provide the following values:
    - **Name**: Enter a name for the plug-in, such as *Input validation*.
    - **Table**: Choose a table to associate the plug-in to, such as *Account*.
-   - **Run this plugin rule when the row is**.
+   - **Run this plug-in rule when the row is**.
 Specify the data event (or combination) that invokes the plug-in.
 1. Enter the Power FX expression in the **Expression** editor.
    - Reference Dataverse tables using data collection functions (e.g., [Filter() and LookUp()](/power-platform/power-fx/reference/function-filter-lookup)).
    - Use `ThisRecord` to access column values in the table row associated with the plug-in run (e.g., `ThisRecord.'Account Name'`)